Columbia-Basin-Research-West/failCompare/README.md

-# failCompare (Failure Time Model Fitting and Goodness of Fit Comparison)
+# failCompare (Failure-Time Model Fitting and Goodness of Fit Comparison)

 (This package is still in a pre-release phase)